 We are specialists in investment property tax accounting services.

-As long we have everything we need, your rental property financial accounts and tax returns will be filed promptly in seven days.
+As long we have everything we need, your rental property financial accounts and tax returns will be filed promptly in fourteen days.

 We are Inland Revenue Tax Agents

 Quick, easy, affordable & professional rental property tax compliance to help minimise tax on investment properties.